noSpamProxy/Reports/README.md

 This report displays information about DMARC Check results for all successful inbound emails.

 ###[get-expiredTLSCertificates](https://github.com/noSpamProxy/Reports/tree/master/get-expiredTLSCertificates)
-This report displays all expired certificates from e-mail servers, NoSpamProxy has sent outbound e-mails to.
+This report displays all expired certificates from e-mail servers that NoSpamProxy has sent outbound e-mails to.